xmos/lib_xua/examples/AN00248_xua_example_pdm_mics/README.rst

 Software dependencies
 .....................

-For a list of direct dependencies, look for USED_MODULES in the Makefile.
+For a list of direct dependencies, look for APP_DEPENDENT_MODULES in the ``CMakeLists.txt`` Makefile.

 Required hardware
 .................

-The example code provided with the application has been implemented and tested on the xCORE-200 Array Microphone board.
+The example code provided with the application has been implemented and tested on the XK-EVK-XU316 board.

 Prerequisites
 .............